KarimAED/AIHack/README.md

 ### Main Pipeline
 You can then proceed to follow the main CNN pipeline.

-To generate all processed datasets again and some of the plots (optional, as datasets are included):
+To generate all processed datasets again and some of the plots (mandatory, as data is not included):

 1. run EVI_data_reshaping.py and time_interpolation.py to generate 2 datasets aligned in time through interpolation
 2. run interpolate_space.py to generate an input dataset that is aligned in time and space